-Tag: Tree identification number on a metal tag attached to tree with a nail or wire, generally at eye level.
+Tag: Tree identification number on a metal tag attached to tree with nail or wire, generally at eye level.
 Trees on municipal or neighboring properties are not tagged.

-NT: No tag due to inaccessibility or ownership by municipality or neighbor.
+NT: No tag due to inaccessibility or ownership by municipality or neighbour.

-DBH: Diameter at breast height - diameter of trunk, measured in centimeters at 1.4m above ground level.
+DBH: Diameter at breast height - diameter of trunk, measured in centimetres at 1.4m above ground level.
 For trees on a slope, it is taken at the average point between the high and low side of the slope.

-- Measured over ivy - ~ Approximate due to inaccessibility or on neighboring property
+- Measured over ivy - ~ Approximate due to inaccessibility or on neighbouring property

-Dripline: Indicates the radius of the crown spread measured in meters to the dripline of the longest limbs.
-For this inventory, dripline is represented as a diameter.
+Dripline: Indicates the radius of the crown spread measured in metres to the dripline of the longest limbs.

 Relative Tolerance Rating: Relative tolerance of the tree species to construction related impacts such as root pruning, crown pruning, soil compaction, hydrology changes, grade changes, and other soil disturbance.
-This rating does not consider individual tree characteristics, such as health and vigor.
+This rating does not take into account individual tree characteristics, such as health and vigour.
 Three ratings are assigned based on our knowledge and experience with the tree species: Poor (P), Moderate (M) or Good (G).

-Critical Root Zone: A calculated radial measurement in meters from the trunk of the tree.
+Critical Root Zone: A calculated radial measurement in metres from the trunk of the tree.
 It is the optimal size of tree protection zone and is calculated by multiplying the DBH of the tree by 10, 12 or 15 depending on the tree's Relative Tolerance Rating.
 This methodology is based on the methodology used by Nelda Matheny and James R. Clark in their book "Trees and Development: A Technical Guide to Preservation of Trees During Land Development."